Theodore of Tarsus: Canterbury School

 Theodore also taught sacred music, introduced various texts, knowledge of Eastern saints, and may even have been responsible for the introduction of the Litany of the Saints, a major liturgical innovation, into the West.
 Some of his thoughts are accessible in the Biblical Commentaries, notes compiled by his students at the Canterbury School.
 Of immense interest is the text, recently attributed to him, called Laterculus Malalianus.
 Overlooked for many years, it was rediscovered in the 1990s, and has since been shown to contain numerous interesting elements reflecting Theodore's trans-Mediterranean formation.
 A record of the teaching of Theodore and Adrian is preserved in the Leiden Glossary.

 Pupils from the school at Canterbury were sent out as Benedictine abbots in southern England, disseminating the curriculum of Theodore.

 Theodore called other synods, in September 680 at Hatfield, Hertfordshire, confirming English orthodoxy in the Monothelite controversy, and circa 684 at Twyford, near Alnwick in Northumbria.
 Lastly, a penitential composed under his direction is still extant.

 Theodore died in 690 at the age of 88, having held the archbishopric for twenty-two years.
 He was buried in Canterbury at the church known today as St Augustine's Abbey; at the time of his death it was called St. Peter's church.

 Veneration

-Like the archbishops of Canterbury before him, Theodore is venerated as a saint.
-His saint's day is 19 September in the Catholic Church, Church of England, Eastern Orthodox Church, and Episcopal Church (USA).
+Like the archbishops of Canterbury before him, Theodore is venerated as a saint; his saint's day is 19 September in the Orthodox Church, Catholic Church, and Anglican churches.
 He is also recorded on this day in the Roman Martyrology.
 Canterbury also recognises a feast of his ordination on 26 March.